 How can I apply?

-Most positions require that you complete the J-PAL/IPA common application, which includes submission of transcripts and letters of recommendation.
+Most positions require that you complete the J-PAL/IPA common application, which includes a CV/resume, statement or purpose (cover letter), transcripts, an explanation of international and developing country experience, languages, and a list of courses taken in economics, mathematics, and statistics.
+Some positions also require letters of recommendation.
 On the common application, you can select the types of positions and locations for which you would like to be considered.
-If you are interested in a specific position, please also follow the instructions found on the job posting, which generally are to send your documents directly to the hiring manager.
+If you are interested in a specific position, please also follow the instructions found on the job posting, which may require you to send your documents directly to the hiring manager.
 For more information, see the page, “How to Apply.”

 What do you expect for a statement of purpose?